Flávio Donizete

-Flávio Donizete da Costa (born 16 January 1984 in Brazil) is a Brazilian retired footballer.
+Flávio Donizete da Costa (born 16 January 1984) is a Brazilian former professional footballer who played as a defender.

 Career

 In 2005, Donizete won the 2005 Club World Cup with São Paulo.
 However, he eventually sold his winners' medal to get money after becoming addicted to cocaine in 2010.
 As a result of his addiction, he was unable to continue his football career for years and spent months in rehabilitation.